mksha/proffer/README.md

 * In build validation for yml config file.
 * It allows to use dynamic and default variables in template file.
 * It has lots of advanced features, like copy the tags across regions and accounts, share different kins of ami permission for target accounts, adding extra tags.
+* It generates proffer inventory report on successful execution.

 ## Supported Cloud Providers: